AidaSehic/Web_Scraping_and_Classification/README.md

 3. Building two **multi-class classification models** using **two different classifiers**: **k-Nearest Neighbors Classifier** and **Support Vector Machines**.
 4. **Comparing the predictions** of the **two classification models** using an **appropriate evaluation strategy.**

-<i>Note: **Document Term Matrix** - stacked term vectors: In the bag-of-words model, each document is represented by a vector in an m-dimensional coordinate space, where m is number of unique terms across all documents.
-This set of terms is called the corpus vocabulary.
-Note that the positioning (context) of terms within the original document is lost in this model.
+<i>Note: **Document Term Matrix**: In the bag-of-words model, each document is represented by a vector in an m-dimensional coordinate space, where m is number of unique terms across all documents.
+This set of terms is called the **corpus vocabulary**.
+Bag of words model (document-term matrix) does not preserve sequence in formation, so the order of words in a sentence is lost.<br>
-Solution: Adjacent tokens
+Solution: Adjacent tokens<br>
-TERM BIGRAMS - build terms from every pair of adjacent tokens (N-GRAMS - N adjacent tokens) For this **project** I have used **bigrams** and **threegrams**.</i>
+**TERM BIGRAMS** - build terms from every pair of adjacent tokens (N-GRAMS - N adjacent tokens)<br>
+For this **project** I have used **bigrams** and **threegrams**.</i>